Charge your cups

 Guess the weight

-Get your guests to pay to guess the weight of a cake, weigh it at the end of the tea party and the person with the closest guess wins a prize.
+Get your guests to donate to your fundraising page to guess the weight of a cake, weigh it at the end of the tea party and the person with the closest guess wins a prize.

 Blind tea tasting